rcos/CSCI-4470-OpenSource/Modules/10.Databases/Lab-Databases.md

 ## Checkpoint 0: Project Updates

 There are real complications of Open Source Software that arise from needing to manage community rather than just the technical details.
 Three (kind of recent?) well-publicized events highlight these complexities.
-We will discuss these during class on April 12.
+We will discuss these during class on August 12.
 Below are some resources for you to review.
 Google around to find more.
 You should make one (or more) of these topics the subject of your blog this week.
 Put a link to your blog entry into your lab report and be ready to discuss what you write (in some format ... a debate, round table discussion, or maybe groups of single topics) during class on the twelfth.

 Consider different aspects of the cases ...
 Maybe what other members of the community might think about the actions?
 Were the actions justified?
 Do they ultimately help or hurt?
 What are the unintended consequences.
 There are no real right or wrong answers.